 Self-drilling anchors, also known as self-tapping anchors or threaded drywall anchors, are not recommended for use in plaster walls because their sharp ends cause too much damage to the material.

-The process of drilling into the plaster can put too much strain on the plaster and can cause it to crack or chip away easily.
+The process of drilling into the plaster can put too much strain on the plasterboard and can cause it to crack or chip away easily.
 To avoid unnecessary damage to the wall, it is best not to use self-drilling anchors when hanging items on plaster walls.

 When hanging items such as shelves, mirrors, and paintings on plaster walls, drywall anchors are generally the preferred choice of fastener.
 Unlike nails or screws alone, drywall anchors provide a more secure and permanent hold.